hammerheim-game/hammerheim-rules/5-warbands.md

 dreadful.
 Profile M WS BS S T W I A Ld
 5 4 0 4 4 2 4 2 7
-Weapons/Armour: None.
-The Possessed never use weapons or armour.
+Weapons/Armor: None.
+The Possessed never use weapons or armor.
 Skills: The Possessed may choose from Combat, Strength, & Speed when he gains a new skill.
 Special Rules